Michigan Womyn's Music Festival: Exclusion controversy

 In 1991, trans woman Nancy Jean Burkholder was asked to leave the festival.
 This was retroactively justified by the instatement of a "womyn-born-womyn" policy, as named by Vogel.
 Vogel stated in 2013 that Michfest was intended for "womyn who at birth were deemed female".
-The practical effect was that trans women were excluded from the festival, which became the subject of increasing criticism.
+Although trans women regularly attended the festival, the focus of the festival as being for and about being raised female in patriarchy ("womyn-born-womyn") was perceived as exclusive and became the subject of increasing criticism.

 In 1992, Burkholder had a survey circulated at Michfest that asked, "Do you think male-to-female transsexuals should be welcome at Michigan?"
 Although the sample was not "randomly selected", the results were interpreted as indicating that the greater number of those who attended MWMF would be against the exclusion of transsexual women, and "strongly suggest[ed] that the majority of Festigoers would support a 'no penis' policy that would allow postoperative male-to-female transsexuals" to attend Michfest.
 At the 2000 event, staff gave arrivals a sheet saying that the festival may deny "admission to individuals who self-declare as male-to-female transsexuals or female-to-male transsexuals now living as men (or [ask] them to leave if they enter)."

 Critics argued that the womyn-born womyn intention constituted discrimination against transgender people and in 1995, Camp Trans, an annual protest event held concurrently with Michfest that operated adjacent to the festival venue, was launched.

 In a 2005 interview with Amy Ray, Vogel defended the intention, stating that "having a space for women, who are born women, to come together for a week, is a healthy, whole, loving space to provide for women who have that experience.
 To label that as transphobic is, to me, as misplaced as saying the women-of-color tent is racist, or to say that a transsexual-only space, a gathering of folks of women who are born men is misogynist.
 I have always in my heart believed in the politics and the culture of separate time and space."
 In a 2006 press release, Vogel stated that "we strongly assert there is nothing transphobic with choosing to spend one week with womyn who were born as, and have lived their lives as, womyn."